 Measure Your Feet

-The shoe size corresponds to the length of your feet, so that’s what you should take the most care of when measuring.
-Imagine a straight line from the top of your toe to the bottom of your heel, parallel to the middle of your foot, and that’s the lengths of your foot.
-Take a look at the image if we’re not being clear enough.
+The shoe size corresponds to the length of your feet, so that's what you should take the most care of when measuring.
+Imagine a straight line from the top of your toe to the bottom of your heel, parallel to the middle of your foot, and that's the lengths of your foot.
+Take a look at the image if we're not clear enough.

 The width of your foot is a straight line across the widest part of your foot, as you can see in the image.
-It’s less important than length and is only relevant for certain types of footwear, as most have only one standard size width-wise.
+It's less important than length and is only relevant for certain types of footwear, as most have only one standard size width-wise.
 With certain brands and categories of shoes, though, you can find extra-wide shoes if need be.

 In general, it’s only relevant for certain work boots and shoes.
 If your shoes usually don’t feel tight when they are the right length, you have nothing to worry about.
 Otherwise, when you find the right length (which is what size refers to, as we’ve explained), just go for a wider model.

-On the other hand, if you can’t be bothered to learn how to measure shoe size, you can always go to a professional shoe store and have them measure it for you.
+On the other hand, if you can't be bothered to learn how to measure foot size, you can always go to a professional shoe store and have them measure it for you.
 They probably have something called a Brannock Device that is used to measure your feet.

 Order the Correct Size